The Rise of Non-Traditional Lenders

 The changes in commercial real estate result from traditional financial institutions' new opportunities to invest their money.
 These individuals work with non-bank lenders who decide on the funds' disbursement.
 The lenders pool together resources, which can run into billions of dollars.

 These private lenders do not face the same risk-taking limitations as banks, giving them access to diverse opportunities.
-Additionally, the funds come from multiple sources, limiting an individual's financial risk.
+The funds come from multiple sources, limiting an individual's financial risk.

 The revolution has its limitations.
 In its early years, private lending faced reputational hiccups when dishonest lenders charged upfront fees and disappeared or denied the loan on "due diligence."
 Borrowers also feel that paying due diligence fees guarantees them a loan.
 Such fees are equivalent to appraisal fees and are required for valuation.